josephmilla/clappity/README.md

 Want a pizza?
 It's just a clap away.

+This project/hack was built during the 24h Battlehack 2015.

 ## Features
-- 2x clap for pizza
+- 2x clap for pizza, pause and 1 more clap for confirmation
+- 3x clap for burrito, pause and 1 more clap for confirmation
+- 4x clap for sandiwch, pause and 1 more clap for confirmation

 ## Tech Stack
 - Node.js